Drawing Basic Shapes

 Drawing a rotated rectangle

-The Rotated Rectangle Tool can come in handy when you need to draw a rectangle whose face is at an angle to SketchUp's default red, green, or blue axes or to other geometry.
+The Rotated Rectangle Tool draws rectangles at an angle to SketchUp's default red, green, or blue axes or to other geometry.

 To create a rotated rectangle, follow these steps:

-2. (Optional) Press an arrow key to set the plane for your rotated rectangle, per the table that appears earlier in this article.
+- (Optional) Press an arrow key to set the plane for your rotated rectangle.
 For example, press the left arrow key to constrain the plane of your rotated rectangle to the green plane.

-4. Create the first edge of your rotated rectangle.
-You can do this in two ways:
+- Create the first edge of your rotated rectangle by:

-• Or move the cursor where you want to place the second endpoint of this edge, using the SketchUp inference engine to position the endpoint in relation to the axes or other geometry, as shown in the following figure, and then click.
+Or moving the cursor to where you want to place the second endpoint of the edge using the SketchUp inference engine.

 Tip: You can use a few modifier keys as you complete this step.
-Hold down the Shift key to constrain the first edge to its current direction.
+Hold down the Shift key to keep the first edge to its current direction.
 The Alt (Windows) or Command (macOS) key locks the protractor plane.
-Or the arrow keys can again help you align the first edge to an axis.
-Simply press the arrow key that corresponds your desired alignment, as explained earlier in this section.
-For example, press the right arrow key to constrain the first edge so it's aligned with the red axis.
+The arrow keys can help align the first edge to an axis.

 Drawing a circle or ellipse